openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-grid-layout-gridcol.md

 # GridCol

-A grid sub-component that must be used as a child component of a grid container component ([GridRow](./cj-grid-layout-gridrow.md)).
+A grid column component that must be used as a child component of a grid container component ([GridRow](./cj-grid-layout-gridrow.md)).

 ## Import Module